getappmap/appmap-js/docs/reference/appmap-python.md

 * `APPMAP_DISABLE_LOG_FILE` controls the automatic creation of a log file by the AppMap agent.
 If not `true` (the default), a log file will be created.

-### Controlling recording
-These variables control the types of recordings generated by the agent.

-#### Disabling recording methods
-Some recording types are enabled by default.
-These variables allow you to disable them.

-* `APPMAP_RECORD_<PYTEST|UNITTEST>` disables recording for individual test frameworks when set to `false`.
-For example, to disable recording when using `pytest`, use the variable `APPMAP_RECORD_PYTEST`.

-* `APPMAP_RECORD_REQUESTS` disables recording of HTTP requests when set to `false`.

-* `APPMAP_RECORD_REMOTE` disables remote recording when set to `false`.

-* `APPMAP` controls all instrumentation and recording.
-When set to `false`, application code will run as if the AppMap agent was not installed.

-#### Enabling recording methods
-Some recording types are not enabled by default.
-These variables allow you to enable them

-* `APPMAP_RECORD_PROCESS` controls recording of the entire python process that loads the agent.
-When `true`, recording starts when the agent is loaded.
-When the process exits, an AppMap will be created.

 ## GitHub repository